Effective Demolition Methods

 This method is also known as strip-out.
 It is the friendliest among demolition methods.
 This is because the building material from the demolished building can be recycled.
 This includes steel, bricks, and concrete.
 This method is usually used to demolish interior walls, ceilings, and floors.

-The main goal of selective demolition is recovering as much usable building material as possible.
-This is very beneficial if the developer is the same doing the next development.
+The main goal of selective demolition is to recover as much usable building material as possible.
+This is very beneficial if the developer is the same as doing the next development.

 Western Environmental Solutions is a team of professional demolition experts that are conversant with all demolition methods.